Oklahoma State vs. Baylor NCAA Football Odds, Plays and Insights | December 4, 2021

 - In Oklahoma State's 12 games this year, it has nine wins against the spread.

-- This season, the Cowboys have an ATS record of 4-1 in their five games as a favorite of 5.5 points or more.
+- The Cowboys are 4-1 ATS when favored by 5.5 points or more this season.

-- Oklahoma State's games this year have gone over the total in five out of 11 opportunities (45.5%).
+- Oklahoma State's games this year have hit the over on four of 10 set point totals (40%).

-- Oklahoma State is 6-0-1 against the spread and 8-0 overall when the team totals more than 349.8 yards.
+- When Oklahoma State churns out over 349.8 yards, the team is 6-0 against the spread and 8-0 overall.

-- The Cowboys have 15 giveaways this season, while the Bears have 20 takeaways .

 - Find the latest spread and moneyline odds for Oklahoma State at SISportsbook.